Kiss FM Australia: October 1994 – The first Melbourne-wide broadcast

-Officially, the 2nd broadcast, but for most it was the first time they experienced Kiss in Melbourne.
+Officially the 2nd broadcast, for most it was the first time they experienced Kiss in Melbourne.
 The station was on air for six weeks, broadcasting live from studios above Chapel St in South Yarra.
-The transmitter (as with all future broadcasts) was high-power and located at the top of Mt Dandenong (along with the rest of Melbourne’s high power commercial and national FM and television stations) which enabled the station to cover all of Melbourne, Geelong and the Mornington Peninsula.
+The transmitter (as with all future broadcasts) was high-power and located at the top of Mt Dandenong (along with the rest of Melbourne’s high-power commercial and national FM and television stations) which enabled the station to cover all of Melbourne, Geelong and the Mornington Peninsula.

-By 1996 and the 5th Broadcast the Board that ran Kiss was virtually non existent.
+By 1996 and the 5th Broadcast the Board that ran Kiss was virtually non-existent.
 The Station had been moved from Prahran to Collins Street in the Melbourne CBD and was close to folding.
 Timmy Byrne who copresented along with Paul Main and Mark Neil the most popular show on Kiss FM Beautiful Saturdays approached what was left of the board to lobby joining the board and offered his services as station manager.
 Timmy had extensive experience in the media both in radio and audio production as well as television production.
-He had held DJ residencies in Melbourne's major clubs - The Underground, Redhead and Saratoga to name but a few plus he also had a degree in Media and Japanese.
+He had held DJ residencies in Melbourne's major clubs – The Underground, Redhead and Saratoga to name but a few plus he also had a degree in Media and Japanese.
 At the AGM held at the new Collins Street address he was voted onto the board and made station manager.

 Timmy then set about building Kiss into the highly successful station it became.
-A new Board was gradually recruited and volunteers appointed in various departments.
+A new Board was gradually recruited, and volunteers appointed in various departments.

-By the eighth broadcast the station was forced to relocate and moved to St.Kilda.
+By the eighth broadcast the station was forced to relocate and moved to St. Kilda.
 It was here that it really hit its mark.
 There were now some 20 volunteers, eight paid staff and 50 plus DJs.
-The station was continuing to do intermittent broadcasts of four to six weeks but each broadcast saw it go from strength to strength.
+The station was continuing to do intermittent broadcasts of four to six weeks, but each broadcast saw it go from strength to strength.

-To keep the whole thing going between broadcasts Go Magazine was launched to great critical acclaim - it was Australia's first dance music magazine.
+To keep the whole thing going between broadcasts Go Magazine was launched to great critical acclaim – it was Australia's first dance music magazine.